The Thomas Pages homepage

 Next, the parable of Wheat and Weeds further develops the relation between the coming of Jesus and the 'eschatos', the End.
 It teaches that the judgment (the "day of the Lord"), as prophesied by John the Baptist, necessarily waits until a future "close of the age" (Mat.13:40).
 The "favourable year of the Lord" had come, but not the "day of vengeance of our God" (Isaiah 61:1-2 & Luke 4:19).
 The Son of Man is thus first the Sower before He becomes the Reaper.
 For this reason the harvest of judgment is not yet.

 The parables of the Mustard Seed and the Leaven (or Yeast) form a complementary couplet, as the Sower and Weeds parables.
-They show the apparent insignificance of the Kingdom-presence in Christ when compared to its future fulfillment.
+They show the apparent insignificance of the Kingdom-presence in Christ when compared to its future fulfilment.
 The first parable expresses it extensively (the birds lodged), the second intensively (every part of the flour).

 Again, the parables of Hidden Treasure and Costly Pearl form a couplet.
 Both emphasize the radical decision that is necessary for the Kingdom.
 If it cost all, it is but little!
 The shock words of Jesus, "except you hate...", amplify this as the 'biazetai' or radical nature of the Kingdom's coming.